govindgoyal11/FreshFood/README.md

 - Do some transformations.
 - Create a table and make the output data ready to be queried after and during each execution using **Impala**, without any manual steps.
 - It needs to send an alert if some Task failed, for instance: Send an email, a Slack message or anything else that makes error discovery and error handling easier.
 You can create just the abstractions for that, or fully implement it, it's up to you.

+## Requirements

+1. Write well structured (**object oriented**), documented and maintainable code.
+2. Write unit tests to test the different components of your solution.
+3. Make your solution robust against different kind of failures and **keep in mind** that it should work with bigger data sets.
+4. The pipeline should be able to be executed manually from the command line in yarn-client and standalone modes.
+Add the instructions for the execution to the pipeline's documentation.
+5. The system should handle all kinds of errors and react accordingly, for instance, sending an email with the failure.
+6. The system should stop if any of the tasks fails.
+7. Place your answer in a directory called "recipes-etl" in the root of this repository, with a README.md file that outlines the instructions to run your application.

 ### Transformation